Halifax Public Gardens#2 in Best Things To Do in Halifax

 The Public Gardens are a living testament to the Victorian era.
 And visitors welcome the respite from the urban atmosphere.
-Established in 1867, this two-acre public space -- marked by an ornate metal entryway -- houses manicured flower beds, quiet walkways, a picturesque gazebo and plenty of perfect picnic spots.
+Opened in 1867, this 16-acre public space – marked by an ornate metal entryway – houses manicured flower beds, quiet walkways, a picturesque gazebo and plenty of perfect picnic spots.
 Locals and visitors alike praise the beauty of the park and love the peace and quiet it affords in the center of the city.
 The Friends of the Public Gardens runs tours of the grounds during the summer.
 You can request a tour and check out the latest tour schedule on the organization's website.

 More Best Things To Do in Halifax

 Towering over downtown Halifax, the Citadel is a testament to the city's military past.
 Four forts have occupied this hilltop since 1749, when Edward Cornwallis, a career British military officer, governed the region; the fort that stands today dates back to 1856.
 Visitors can wander the Citadel's corridors and learn about Halifax's involvement in major wars, such as the American Revolution, the American Civil War and both World Wars.
 The on-site Army Museum offers a closer look at the fortress's history.
 And to truly feel what it was like to be on the hill back in its heyday, make sure to come at lunchtime, when reenactors of the Royal Artillery fire the traditional noon gun.

 You can also interact with members of the 78th Highland Regiment.
 From May through October, these kilted reenactors offer free guided tours of the fort and provide insight on what it was like to be a soldier there.
 You can even learn to shoot a 19th-century rifle from one of these reenactors (for an extra fee and age restrictions apply).

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.